dgis/kmleditor/ReadMe.txt

 TODO

 * Center the canvas.
+* KML with Digit has Digit and Annonciator relative to the LCD, but moving the LCD does not move the digit and annonciator!

-* Allow to add and remove an element.
+* Allow to add and remove an element (insert/remove lines!).
 * Allow copy/paste.
 * Warning on issues (duplicate button or annonciator, multiple display or digit, or other...).
 * Create backup before saving.